-In this recipe, you'll create a simple query that lists agents and the number of solved tickets for each.
-You'll then add the query to a dashboard and explore how dashboard filters can allow the report viewer to change the results of your query in the dashboard without changing the underlying query itself.
+In this recipe, you'll create a simple report that lists agents and the number of solved tickets for each.
+You'll then add the report to a dashboard and explore how dashboard filters can allow the report viewer to change the results of your report in the dashboard without changing the underlying report itself.
 This can be a powerful way to give report viewers the chance to configure reports just how they want.
 It can also save you the time creating multiple reports.

 This article contains the following topics:

 - Editor or Admin permissions (see Giving agents access to Explore)